Almonds and Olivez

 Depression is defined as a state of feeling hopeless or a sense of defeat (Landers, 1997).
 Some other researchers describe it as a feeling of ‘down’ or ‘blue’ even when the circumstances indicate otherwise (for example, a happy occasion), but the individual still feels down and gloomy.
 (Landers, 1997).
 All of us feel ‘depressed’ or down at times, however, someone who feels this way most of the time may be considered ‘depressed.’

 Depression is a prevalent occurrence in our society.
 According to Kessler et al. (1994), a researcher in the United States of America (USA), clinical depression affects about 2-5% of Americans, annually.
 The statistics are somewhat similar to that of Jamaica, with a Pan American Health Organization (PAHO) report of 2019 denoting that the condition affects about 3% of Jamaicans with women being affected more than men.
-Globally, the disorder is said to affect an estimated 5.0% of adults (Institute of Health Metrics and Evaluation, 2019).
-It is reported to be the leading cause of disability worldwide and thus a major contributor to the overall burden of diseases, globally (WHO).
-Depression can lead to suicide, and as such, a serious concern among many nations.

 The typical treatment for depression is anti-depressants along with the cost associated with treating someone with the disorder.
-As such, more and more countries are finding alternative therapies to manage the condition, ones that are less costly.
+As such, more and more countries are finding alternative therapies to manage the condition, less costly.
 This is where the increasing research on exercising and its benefits for depression can play a role.

 Exercise has been proposed as one of the alternative approaches to treating depression (Hales and Travis, 1987; Martinsen, 1987, 1990).
 Many researches as far back as 1905 have shown that there is a positive relationship between exercise and decreased depression (Franz and Hamilton, 1905; Vaux, 1962).
 In fact, over One Hundred (100) studies have been conducted from as early as the 1900s, investigating this phenomenon (Landers, 1997).

 Several meta-analyses have consistently shown the positive effects of exercise, acute or chronic on depression (Landers, 1997).
 These researches have shown that exercise can have an anti-depression effect on the body from as little as the first session, which becomes greater as an individual continues through with a particular routine (Craft, 1997; North et. al. 1990).
 The effects were said to be effective, irrespective of one’s age, gender and the form of depression being experienced.
-However, more lasting effects were realized if the exercise programme last for at least nine (9) weeks (Craft, 1997; North et. al. 1990).
+However, more lasting effects were realized if the exercise programme lasted for at least nine (9) weeks (Craft, 1997; North et. al. 1990).

 This is due largely to some of the inconsistencies that have been found as it relates to comparing exercise to more traditional treatments employed for depression such as psychotherapy and behavioural interventions (i.e. relaxation and meditation).
-However, a study by North et al. (1990) purported that exercise had the potential of decreasing depression more than relaxation therapies.
+However, a study by North et al. (1990) purported that exercise had the potential to decrease depression more than relaxation therapies.
 The results were similar to those that would have been experienced via psychotherapy (Craft, 1997).

 To this extent, healthcare providers are encouraged to view exercise as an alternative or adjunct treatment for depression, especially, seeing that in addition to decreasing depression, persons will experience other benefits such as the reduced risk of the incidences of heart disease and obesity, which can lead to the prevalence of other life-threatening conditions.